M&T Bank Corp Purchases 3,220 Shares of Emergent BioSolutions Inc. (NYSE:EBS)

-A number of analysts have commented on the stock.
-Chardan Capital raised shares of Emergent BioSolutions from a “neutral” rating to a “buy” rating and set a $112.00 target price for the company in a report on Tuesday, March 2nd.
-Wells Fargo & Company lowered shares of Emergent BioSolutions from an “overweight” rating to an “equal weight” rating and set a $110.00 target price for the company. in a research report on Friday, January 8th.
-Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average target price of $100.17.

-In related news, Director Sue Bailey sold 8,168 shares of the company’s stock in a transaction that occurred on Thursday, March 4th.
-The shares were sold at an average price of $92.37, for a total transaction of $754,478.16.
-Following the sale, the director now directly owns 24,427 shares in the company, valued at $2,256,321.99.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Robert Kramer sold 19,026 shares of the company’s stock in a transaction that occurred on Friday, January 15th.
-The stock was sold at an average price of $106.01, for a total transaction of $2,016,946.26.
+In other news, Director Sue Bailey sold 8,168 shares of the business’s stock in a transaction that occurred on Thursday, March 4th.
+The stock was sold at an average price of $92.37, for a total value of $754,478.16.
+Following the completion of the sale, the director now directly owns 24,427 shares in the company, valued at approximately $2,256,321.99.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Robert Kramer sold 19,026 shares of the business’s stock in a transaction that occurred on Friday, January 15th.
+The shares were sold at an average price of $106.01, for a total value of $2,016,946.26.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 49,094 shares of company stock worth $5,181,081.
-Corporate insiders own 14.10% of the company’s stock.
+Over the last quarter, insiders have sold 49,094 shares of company stock worth $5,181,081.
+Company insiders own 14.10% of the company’s stock.

+EBS has been the topic of a number of recent analyst reports.
+Wells Fargo & Company cut shares of Emergent BioSolutions from an “overweight” rating to an “equal weight” rating and set a $110.00 target price on the stock. in a research report on Friday, January 8th.
+Chardan Capital upgraded shares of Emergent BioSolutions from a “neutral” rating to a “buy” rating and set a $112.00 target price on the stock in a research note on Tuesday, March 2nd.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Emergent BioSolutions presently has a consensus rating of “Buy” and an average price target of $100.17.

 Emergent BioSolutions Inc, a life sciences company, focuses on the provision of preparedness and response products and solutions for civilian and military populations that address accidental, deliberate, and naturally occurring public health threats (PHTs).
 The company's products address PHTs, which include chemical, biological, radiological, nuclear, and explosives; emerging infectious diseases; travel health; and emerging health crises and acute/emergency care.